raparicio6/card-game-react/README.md

 To start the app run:
 `REACT_APP_BASE_URL=http://localhost:8080 npm start`
 By default [GraphQL](https://github.com/raparicio6/card-game-graphql) uses *http://localhost:8080* as the base url.
+Before running the app, make sure you have GraphQL running along with [backend](https://github.com/raparicio6/card-game-node).

 ### Only building